bbalganjjm/natural_js/docs/implementation/current.md

 # Next action

 Review the concrete [M10 reference screen](../v2/advanced-grid-example.md) and its three-engine M10.1 evidence.
-Measure Grid record lifetime and choose a larger workload before any M10.2 runtime change.
+A read-only M10.2 audit identified offscreen clone retention and DOM-owned validation errors; review the provisional 5,000-row workload and clone-lifetime contract before any runtime change.
 Keep the exact M9 beta artifact as unpublished evidence; record manual accessibility, Node/tooling, and trust-field limits without claiming they passed.
 Do not publish to npm or create a release tag until the user requests it again.

 # Decisions